-When in OFF position, ALL electrical equipment and electronics will not be powered and not working.
+When in OFF position, ALL electrical equipment and electronics except the bilge pump, will not be powered and not working.

 It must be in the ON position to allow the use of electrical components and to start the engine.
 CAUTION: Stop engine before switching OFF.